Cross Compliance / DAFM Regulation

 Crop Diversification

-All farmers must comply with the rules for 2024 to claim the BISS entitlements.
-Explanatory Handbook for Conditionality Requirements (page 83)
+All farmers must comply with the rules for 2025 to claim the BISS entitlements under GAEC 7 requirements.
+BISS Terms and Conditions 2025 (page 79)

 The aim of this measure is to encourage crop diversity.
 It is important to complete your calculations on the Maximum Eligible Area (MEA) for the LPIS parcel number and not the claimed area.
 You cannot claim a lower area to avoid greening requirements or to reduce the extent of the requirements.